 While a state education director, Dawn supported a variety of partners in Vermont's early innovative use of technology in learning through the Telecommunications and Information Infrastructure Assistance Program (TIIAP)/ Technology Opportunities Program (TOP) grants of the U.S. Department of Commerce in the late 1990's.
 This resource continued the evolution of Vermont online learning communities of teachers, professionals, and students centered on creation, responding, and improvement of student work-in-progress.

 In the business arenas, Dawn investigated creativity across a variety of sectors including business and economics, developing a literature review for Harvard's Project Zero in the mid-1990's.
-In her early career, through an educational program of the American Association of Advertising Agencies, Dawn worked for the international public relations firm Young and Rubicam NYC, developing copy, visuals, and product line for a range of clients including NYNEX and Johnson & Johnson.
-Serving as a Thomas J. Watson Scholar, Dawn worked in the communications department of IBM at its Federal Headquarters Division in Bethesda, MD.
+In her early career, through an educational program of the American Association of Advertising Agencies, Dawn worked in the creative department for the international public relations firm, Young and Rubicam NYC, developing copy, visuals, and product line for clients including NYNEX and Johnson & Johnson.
+As a Thomas J. Watson Scholar, Dawn worked in the communications department of IBM at its Federal Headquarters Division in Bethesda, MD.
+An alumna of the inaugural 2014 year of the leadership training program, Emerge Vermont, Dawn plies 21st century mobilization, campaign tools, and social media to engage and build coalitions.

 Education has always been a key part of Dawn's story.
 Parents and teachers fostered her early love of learning.
 As a child, she taught overflow students for her piano teacher.
 Upon moving to Vermont, Dawn taught K-8 music in a rural public school and started an integrated arts music program for students with emotional and behavioral disabilities at the Baird School, part of the Howard Center for Human Services.
 Her work today as President of DME integrates an education sensibility as the firm cultivates sustainability in clients by building capacity and capability.